 The saying that you don’t really know something until you teach it has absolutely held true for me.
 I learn something in every class I teach.
 As an added bonus, it’s super satisfying to see learners pick up valuable and practical skills in a single day that took me a few years to figure out on my own.

-I got started mentoring at Ladies Learning Code workshops, and now I primarily teach at Camp Tech, where you can also book me for private or corporate training sessions.
+I’ve mentored at Ladies Learning Code workshops, taught in Humber College’s Bachelor of Digital Communications program, and now I primarily lead public workshops at Camp Tech, where you can also book me for group training sessions.

 “Linn is a wonderful teacher.
 Down-to-earth and approachable, Linn creates an intimate, upbeat atmosphere in which it truly feels like there are no dumb questions.
 Drawing upon her experience as a web developer, she’s able to convey the practical implications of her material in an encouraging way.
 Overall, her workshop was a first-rate learning experience!